petiakovacs/Backpacking_Data_Pipeline/README.md

 Please replace the empty strings with your actual credentials.

-## Version Control

-This project uses Git for version control.
-To contribute, you can clone the repository, create a new branch, make your changes, and then commit and push your changes to the repository.

-## Future Improvements

-In the future, I plan to add more complex and interactive data visualizations to help users better understand the data.

 ## Getting Started

 To set up and run this project, you will need to: